top of page

 The Battle Is Real—But So Is the Victory

 The devil is a liar.
 A terrorist.
-And his primary battlefield is your mind.He whispers shame, fear, confusion, and despair.But God speaks truth, peace, clarity, and hope.
+His primary battlefield is your mind.
+He whispers shame, fear, confusion, and despair.
+But God speaks truth, peace, clarity, and hope.

-Scripture tells us to “take every thought captive” (2 Corinthians 10:5), to “overcome evil with good” (Romans 12:21), and to fix our thoughts on “whatever is true, noble, right, pure, lovely, admirable” (Philippians 4:8).
+Scripture instructs us to “take every thought captive” (2 Corinthians 10:5), to “overcome evil with good” (Romans 12:21), and to fix our thoughts on “whatever is true, noble, right, pure, lovely, admirable” (Philippians 4:8).

 The Power of God’s Truth

-You don’t need a surface-level, feel-good message.
-You need truth that transforms.Get into the Word of God.
-Learn His character—not just through sermons, but for yourself.Because when you know who He is, you'll begin to understand who you are.
+You do not require a surface-level, feel-good message.
+You require truth that transforms.
+Engage with the Word of God.
+Learn His character—not merely through sermons, but for yourself.
+Because when you know who He is, you will begin to understand who you are.

 Healing Is a Choice—And It’s Worth It

-You don’t have to do it all at once.
-Start with one decision—to live.Let me be honest with you: suicide is a permanent solution to temporary problems.
-If the enemy can’t destroy you through trauma, he’ll try to convince you to destroy yourself.Don’t let him win.
+Let me be candid: suicide is a permanent solution to temporary problems.
+If the enemy cannot destroy you through trauma, he will attempt to convince you to destroy yourself.
+Do not allow him to win.

 Grieve Loudly and Freely

-Healing includes grieving—and grief is not weakness.Grieve the childhood you lost.
-The innocence that was stolen.
-The relationships that broke.
-The babies you lost or had to give up.
+Healing encompasses grieving—and grief is not weakness.
+Grieve the childhood you lost.
+Grieve the innocence that was stolen.
+Grieve the relationships that fractured.
+Grieve the babies you lost or had to relinquish.
 Grieve it all.
 Give your grief a sound.
 Cry.
 Scream.
 Sit in silence.
 Whatever your grief sounds like—let it out.

 Learn Who You Really Are